[Minor revision–posted 11/14/23 (replaces 6/15/21 edition)]

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 a.
 Auxiliary Enterprise – A business activity that is conducted at a state agency, provides a service to the agency, and is not paid for with appropriated money (Texas Government Code § 2252.061 (1)).
 Examples include food operations, concessions, and bookstores.

 b.
 Contractor – An individual, association, corporation, or other business entity that operates an auxiliary enterprise or performs a service of the auxiliary enterprise to the system or any component institution.

 c.
 Performance Bond – An instrument executed, subsequent to award, by a successful proposer or bidder (known as a contractor after award of the contract) that protects the institution from loss due to the contractor's inability to complete the contract as agreed.

 d.
 Service(s) – The furnishing of labor, time, and effort by a contractor or auxiliary enterprise, which may involve, to a lesser degree, the delivery or supply of goods.

 * Summary of requirements of Texas Government Code §§ 2252.062–2252.064